 How was Gunner diagnosed with leukemia?

 The last week of school my son was running a slight fever.
-The school nurse called saying my son had vomited before lunch.
-I picked him up from school and took him to his doctor.
+The school nurse called.
+She said my son had vomited before lunch.
+I picked him up immediately.
+Then took him to his doctor.
 Tests for strep throat and mono were negative.
-With no other symptoms present besides a low-grade fever, his doctor decided to be proactive.
+He no other symptoms present besides a low-grade fever.
+But, his doctor decided to be proactive.
 He prescribed an antibiotic to combat mono, if by chance that was the cause.
-If after 7 days, the fever wasn’t gone, I had instructions to bring him back in to be examined again.
+If after 7 days, the fever wasn’t gone, I was to bring him back.
 During the time Gunner was taking the antibiotics, I noticed he seemed pale.
 Some times he played with his sisters, but other times he didn’t want to get off the couch.
 I thought these were common symptoms of mono.
 I pushed fluids, to keep him hydrated and let him rest.
 This past Thursday, I noticed his fever wasn’t going away and the antibiotic was almost gone.
 I placed a call to the doctor, giving him a heads up on Gunner’s condition since our office visit.
 I got a message Thursday evening to call Friday morning and bring him in to the office.

 We arrived at the ER and were taken back right away.
 Blood tests were run and the ER doctor came back quickly.
 I thought we were looking at pneumonia or something similar.
 He walked into the room and said, “My pathologist looked at the results and your son has leukemia.”
 I was speechless.
 How can my son be diagnosed with leukemia?
 There must be a mistake.
 I quickly turned to my left to make sure my husband was ok and verify that I wasn’t in the midst of a horrific dream.
 The look on my husband’s face crushed my soul.
 He looked as devastated as I felt.
 My heart literally hurt.

 We were asked which hospital we wanted to be transferred to by ambulance.
 We selected Dell Children’s Medical Center in Austin.
-Within an hour, we were loaded up in the ambulance to go meet with a team of doctors and start treatment.
+Within an hour, we were loaded up in the ambulance.
+On our way to Austin to start treatment.

 I will be sharing our journey to conquer this horrible disease on the blog.
 Gunner has a BIG fight ahead of him.
 I will also be posting updates on the #TeamGunner Facebook page if you would like to follow our journey there, as well.

-If I could ask one thing from you –please say an extra prayer for my son & hug your babies extra tight today.
-In the blink of an eye, your life can be turned upside-down.
+If I could ask one thing from you.
+Please say an extra prayer for my son & hug your babies extra tight today.
+Life can change in the blink of an eye.

 Love Marla and Team Gunner